pablolagos/go-metrics/README.md

+Here is the updated README, reflecting the change to use `5 * time.Minute` as the save interval:

+---

 # go-metrics

-**go-metrics** is a simple and lightweight Go library for managing, storing, and querying metrics.
-Designed for ease of use, it provides atomic operations, customizable persistence, and advanced querying capabilities that work seamlessly across different time zones.
+**go-metrics** is a simple and lightweight Go library for tracking, storing, and querying metrics over time.
+With its intuitive API and timezone-aware queries, it is ideal for applications that need reliable and efficient metric management.

 ---

 ## Features

-- **Lightweight and Simple**: Focused on providing an intuitive interface to track and query metrics.
+- **Lightweight and Simple**: Designed for ease of use and quick integration into your projects.
-- **Atomic Operations**: Safely increment, decrement, or adjust metrics, even in concurrent environments.
+- **Atomic Operations**: Safely increment, decrement, or adjust metric values, even in concurrent environments.
-- **Time-Based Grouping**: Metrics are grouped by hour or day for easy reporting and analysis.
+- **Time-Based Grouping**: Metrics are grouped by hour or day for granular tracking and analysis.
-- **Persistence**: Automatically saves metrics to disk in JSON format, ensuring durability.
+- **Persistence**: Metrics are automatically saved to a JSON file and reloaded at startup.
+- **Error Handling**: Handles corrupted files gracefully by resetting metrics while logging the issue.
-- **Timezone-Aware Queries**: Retrieve metrics for the last N hours or days, respecting your preferred timezone.
+- **Timezone-Aware Queries**: Retrieve metrics for specific time ranges, respecting your preferred timezone.
-- **Dynamic Metric Creation**: Metrics are created on-the-fly, no need for pre-definition.
+- **Dynamic Metric Creation**: Automatically creates metrics when they are first used.
-- **Signal Handling**: Ensures metrics are saved before termination when receiving system signals like `SIGINT` or `SIGTERM`.
+- **Signal Handling**: Ensures metrics are saved before termination when receiving signals like `SIGINT` or `SIGTERM`.

 ---